Vnepomuceno/ruby-cookbook/README.md

 ### Recipe 2.14 Word-Wrapping Lines of Text

-Problem: You want to turn a string full of miscellaneous whitespace into a string formatted with linebreaks at appropriate intervals, so that the text can be displayed in a window or sent as an email.
+**Problem**: You want to turn a string full of miscellaneous whitespace into a string formatted with linebreaks at appropriate intervals, so that the text can be displayed in a window or sent as an email.

-Solution:
+**Solution**:
 ```rb
 irb(main):001:0> puts wrap("This text is too short to be wrapped.", 20)
 This text is too